bapierro/Junction2025/backend/README.md

 ## Conversational AI Helpers

 - `POST /conversations/token` proxies ElevenLabs’ `convai/conversation/token` API and returns a short-lived token for the React client to open a WebRTC session.
 This endpoint requires both `STORYCIRCLE_ELEVENLABS_API_KEY` and `STORYCIRCLE_ELEVENLABS_AGENT_ID`.
 When the API key is missing the endpoint returns a placeholder token (`dev-token-*`) so UI code can surface a configuration warning without crashing.
+- `POST /stories/from-transcript` accepts a live-agent transcript, optionally tags/metadata, calls the OpenAI Responses API with `gpt-5-mini`, and persists the resulting narrative + raw transcript as a private story.
+This keeps transcripts server-side and reuses the existing Story model immediately.

 ## ElevenLabs Integration Notes